NeonGeckoCom/skill-alerts/README.md

 - "set an alarm for 8 am"
 - "when is my next alarm"
-- "cancel my 8 am alarm
+- "cancel my 8 am alarm"

 - "set a 5 minute timer"
 - "how much time is left"

 - "remind me to go home at 6"
-- "remind me to take out the trash every thursday at 7 pm
+- "remind me to take out the trash every thursday at 7 pm"
 - "what are my reminders"

 - "cancel all (alarms/timers/reminders)"